 That means there will be 0% of teams with a gambling brand as their main front of shirt sponsor, zero, although it doesn’t stop clubs having official betting partners and other types of gambling sponsorship such as sleeve perhaps, or pitch side hoardings.

 If this is to be the case then it seems like a well intended but ultimately pointless gesture from the Premier League, but one that is no doubt only happening at all because of pressure from lobbying groups.

 Gambling Sponsorship in the English Football League

-You might expect the Premier League to be the holy grail of sponsorship deals, but actually, for gambling companies at least, it is the Championship that is the biggest target.
+You might expect the Premier League to be the holy grail of sponsorship deals, but actually, for gambling companies at least, the Championship is an equally big target, or it was until recently.

 The Championship is watched by many many fans, big teams are involved, but the cost to the sponsor is much lower.
 This makes it a perfect place to get value for money for bookmakers and the like, but it seems the cubs themselves are starting to look for alternatives for socail responsibility reasons.